therealnoof/terraform-aws-sslo/README.md

 # terraform-aws-sslo
-Repo consisting of IaC and Config files for an AWS SSLO deployment
+Repo consisting of Terraform and Configuration Management files for an AWS SSLO deployment